 The street did not get its present name until 1704, after the construction of the Ripetta harbor.
 This harbor was called Ripetta to distinguish it from the already existing, bigger Ripa Grande harbor in Trastevere.

 The Augustus Mausoleum was constructed in the 1st century AD by the emperor himself.
 It was meant to be a mausoleum for him and his family.
 The monument can only be seen from outside.
+In 2021 it was reopened to the public, after a long restoration.

 The Ara Pacis, or Altar Of Peace, was constructed in order to celebrate the peace restored in the empire after Augustus had returned from Spain.
 In 1995 the American Architect Richard Meier redesigned the building housing the monument.
 It is now a museum and hosts several prestigious exhibitions a year.